 4. Tsukiji is the Olympics of seafood

-The fish shop I worked for sold the best oysters on market, and can be sold every day all year as it arrives from across Japan.
+The fish shop I worked for sold the best oysters on market, and can be sold every day all year as it arrives from all across Japan.

 That's when I learned that Tsukiji is just like the Olympics.
-You come to the stadium you'll be able to see representatives from all over the world.
+You come to the stadium and you'll be able to see representatives from all over the world.

 5. Reason to live in a fishing city